AdobeDocs/experience-platform.sv-SE/help/dashboards/guides/destinations.md

 >title="Hälsa för mappade målgrupper"
 >abstract="Den här widgeten innehåller en lista med upp till 20 mappade målgrupper vars totala antal profiler avviker med en faktor på minst en standardavvikelse från de 30 dagarnas genomsnittliga målgruppsstorlek som mappas till det målet.
 Den ger ett beräknat mått för spridning av målgruppsstorlekar från medelvärdet under de senaste 30 dagarna.
 Publiken sorteras från hög till låg."

-Widgeten innehåller en lista med upp till 20 mappade målgrupper vars totala antal profiler, per den senaste ögonblicksbilden, avviker med en faktor på minst en standardavvikelse från de 30 dagarnas genomsnittliga målgruppsstorlek som mappas till det målet.
+The widget provides a list of up to 20 mapped audiences whose total profile counts, as of the last daily snapshot, deviate by a factor of at least one standard deviation from the 30 days mean audience size mapped to that destination.

-Sammanfattningsvis ger det ett beräknat mått för spridning av målgruppsstorlekar från medelvärdet under de senaste 30 dagarna.
-Den jämför om dagens målgruppsstorlek ligger utanför den historiska standardavvikelse som har setts i data under de senaste 30 dagarna.
+In brief, it provides a calculated metric for the dispersion of audience sizes from the mean over the last 30 days.
+It compares whether today&#39;s audience size is outside of the historic standard deviation seen in the data over the past 30 days.

-Alla målgruppsstorlekar i systemet sorteras från hög till låg målgruppsstorlek, vilket anges i kolumnen [!UICONTROL LATEST SIZE].
+All audience sizes in the system are sorted from high to low audience size, as indicated in the [!UICONTROL LATEST SIZE] column.

-Om antalet mappade målgruppsprofiler ligger utanför en standardavvikelse från den genomsnittliga mappade profilstorleken under de senaste 30 dagarna, indikerar detta en avvikelse i systemet och bör undersökas.
+If your mapped audience profile count is outside one standard deviation from the average mapped profile size over the past 30 days, this indicates an anomaly in the system and it should be investigated.

 Om en målgrupp inom widgeten [!UICONTROL Mapped audience health] avviker med en bred marginal bör du referera till trenddiagrammet för målgruppsstorlek och hitta den avvikande målgruppen.
-Trenden kan ge ytterligare insikter om er målgrupps hälsa.
+The trend can provide further insight into your audience&#39;s health.

 >[!NOTE]
 >